opendatasoft/ods-documentation/source/publish_datasets/configure_visualizations.rst

 .. note::

-   The analyze view is available on all datasets having at least a datetime field or a facet.
+   The analyze view is available on all datasets having at least a date/datetime field or a facet.

 .. ifconfig:: language == 'en'